AeonJVS/lazy-undulat-yt-downloader/README.md

 # LazyUndulat Youtube Downloader
-A YouTube Downloader written in Python with a GUI built with PySimpleGUI.
+A YouTube Downloader written in Python.
+Utilizes Pytube and has a GUI built with PySimpleGUI.
 Offers an easy and quick way to download videos via URL, specify download destination and optionally a path to VLC for immediate playback.

 ![gui-screenshot](https://user-images.githubusercontent.com/64533217/227733286-55d67717-d80d-42b8-87f8-77c8529608ad.png)